The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/saving-the-dragoon.md

 As things appear to be right now, our stat priority has not changed!
-Critical Hit Rate > Direct Hit Rate > Determination > Skill Speed I recommend you use the gear comparison tool in the resources section to actually get a better idea of how melds affect your DPS!<br>
+Critical Hit Rate > Direct Hit Rate > Determination > Skill Speed I recommend you use the gear comparison tool in the resources section to actually get a better idea of how melds affect your DPS!

-Just meld (with 6’s; 8’s have a 40% removal chance and you will want to save those for bis!) and wear highest item level gear, for now!<br>
+Just meld (with 6’s; 8’s have a 40% removal chance and you will want to save those for bis!) and wear highest item level gear, for now!

 ### Best Sets Available